15 Best Things to Do in Bryce Canyon National Park

 3. Bryce Point (Sunset)

-Based on the name, Sunset Point may seem like the best place in Bryce Canyon to catch the sunset, but the more expansive panoramic views at Bryce Point make it the much better choice, in my opinion.
+Based on the name, Sunset Point may seem like the best place in Bryce Canyon National Park to catch the sunset, but in my opinion, the more expansive, panoramic views at Bryce Point make it the much better choice!

 In fact, if you talk to the right park ranger, they may even tell you that sunrise is not best at Sunrise Point and sunset is not best at Sunset Point.